chlazaris/Nextflow_training/nextflow_cheatsheet.md

   .view()
 ```

-**flatten:** This operator transforms a channel so that each item is emitted seperately even if it originally belongs to a collection or an array
+**flatten:** This operator transforms a channel so that each item is emitted
+separately even if it originally belongs to a collection or an array

 ```
 Channel